 I wore a back brace from the time I was five years old until my early 20s.
 It was basically a corset made of cloth and metal stays that we bought from the Spencer Corset Shop.
 Then in my 20s I switched to a plastic body cast the kind used for treatment of scoliosis.
 My spine has 2 curves in it 90° each.
 For various reasons at an early age I quit going to orthopedic doctors because they weren’t doing anything for me.
 That was a mistake.
 I should have had spinal fusion when I was a teenager.
 Most kids with SMA these days do get spinal fusion.
 They also get metal rods earlier than that that can be adjusted as they grow.

 I started using oxygen at night to help me breathe better.
 That came after I developed congestive heart failure in my early 20s.
 Eventually I added a CPAP machine along with the oxygen.
-Then about 20 months ago I had to have a trach installed and the CPAP got replaced by a ventilator that I still use with oxygen but only at night.
+Then read in December 2016 I had to have a trach installed and the CPAP got replaced by a ventilator that I still use with oxygen but only at night.
 Here is the story of how I ended up with a trach.

 Swallowing is extremely difficult.
-Two years ago in May I got to the point where I couldn’t swallow very well anymore and so I had to have a G-tube installed.
+In May 2016 I got to the point where I couldn’t swallow very well anymore and so I had to have a G-tube installed.
 As I mentioned before, the Type 1 kids end up on ventilators and with G-tubes at a very early age.
 I’ve encountered many Type 2 people who also got a G-tube much earlier than I did and is not unusual for them to need a trach and ventilator eventually as well.
 Here is a blog post about when I got my G-tube.

 The issue of not being able to directly treat the disease but only its side effects changed dramatically in December 2016 when the FDA approved a new drug called “Spinraza”.
 It has shown dramatic positive effect on the young severe Type 1 patients.
 It’s not a cure.
 It doesn’t always work.
 In fact in the clinical trials it only works in about 56% of the patients.
 But considering the severity and mortality of Type 1 patients, it is a real godsend.
 When it works, the kids stay off the ventilator, there are even signs that some of the effects of the disease are reversed.